-No Leave I and J blank.
-Do not include a foreign super fund amount at M. Go to K.
+No Leave label I and label J blank.
+Do not include a foreign super fund amount at label M. Go to label K. Yes Read on.

-Write, as explained below, the amount of the transfer or part of the transfer at:
+Write, as explained below, the amount of the transfer or part of the transfer at labels: